DataDog/jmxfetch/tools/misbehaving-jmx-server/README.md

 - POST `/cutNetwork` - Denies any requests to create a new socket (ie, no more connections will be 'accept'ed) and then closes existing TCP sockets
 - POST `/restoreNetwork` - Allows new sockets to be created
 - GET `/beans/:domain` - Retrieves a list of bean names that are currently registered under the given domain.
 The length of this array should be exactly the number of beans under that domain
-- POST `/beans/:domain` - Declares how many 4-attribute beans should exist with this domain.
+- POST `/beans/:domain` - Declares how many beans should exist with this domain.
 Beans will either be created or destroyed to reach the desired amount.
-Payload should be JSON with a single key: `numDesiredBeans`.
+Payload should be JSON with 4 keys: `beanCount`,`scalarAttributeCount`,`tabularAttributeCount`,`compositeValuesPerTabularAttribute`.

+## Bean Configuration
+- `beanCount` - Declares how many beans should be present in a specfic domain
+- `scalarAttributeCount` - Defines the number of simple attributes in all beans for a given domain
+- `tabularAttributeCount` - Defines the number of tabular attributes in each bean for a given domain
+- `compositeValuesPerTabularAttribute` - Defines the number of rows of data per tabular attribute Note, beans in a given domain must all have the same structure, so updating these values with the HTTP Control Server will erase all beans and recreate them to the set beanCount with the same number of attributes per bean.

+## Configuration File
+Using the command line options `--config-path` or `-cfp` you can provide a path to a yaml configuration file to create beans automatically upon the start of misbehaving-jmx-server.
+An example file can be found at `misbehaving-jmx-domains-config.yaml`.

 ## HTTP Control Actions (supervisor)
 - POST `/init` - Provides `rmiHostname` to be used by jmx-server. jmx server will not be listening until this init payload is sent